-- Communicate to and encourage parent(s)/guardian(s) to be engaged and involved in the instructional process. - Engage in activities to help their teachers plan, differentiate and accommodate instruction to meet their academic needs. - Know their screening/benchmark data so they can plan to complete activities to be able to assess proficiently on end of unit/summative assessments. - Actively participate in class activities that are Research-Based scientifically validated interventions/instruction with their teacher(s) and/or adult service provider(s) to complete all work necessary to assess proficiently on end of unit/summative assessments. - Children will maintain open communication with parents and teachers, by providing feedback on progress at school.
+- Communicate to and encourage parent(s)/guardian(s) to be engaged and involved in the instructional process. - Engage in activities to help their teachers plan, differentiate and accommodate instruction to meet their academic needs. - Know their screening/benchmark data so they can plan to complete activities to be able to assess proficiently on formative/summative assessments. - Actively participate in class activities with their teacher(s) and/or adult service provider(s) to complete all work necessary to assess proficiently on end of unit/summative assessments. - Be active participants in their learning to ensure continued student achievement across the curriculum. - Play an active role in the school improvement process through participating in surveys and holding active member positions on school improvement teams.